 From 1953-57, Hockney studied at the Bradford School of Art and then at the Royal Collage of Art from 1959-62.
 He received the Royal College of Art gold medal in 1962 for his paintings and draughtsmanship.

 Hockney’s early work was diverse.
 He became associated with the British Pop Art movement (though he rejected this label), but his work also displayed expressionist elements.
 In the late 1960’s his work was “weightier” with a more “traditionally representational manner”.
-He spent much of his time in the United States and California swimming pools and homoerotic scenes became a well known themes in his work.
+He spent much of his time in the United States, and California swimming pools and homoerotic scenes became well-known themes in his work.

 In the 1970’s Hockney worked as a stage designer creating set and costume designs for productions including Stravinsky’s The Rake’s Progress and Mozart’s The Magic Flute which were produced at Glyndebourne Opera House.
 Hockney was the subject of the 1974 Jack Hazan’s film called “A Bigger Splash” (named after one of Hockney’s swimming pool paintings from 1967).